NCERT Book Solutions For Class 10 Civics Democratic Politics -II Chapter 1 Powersharing

-While prudential reasons stress that power-sharing will bring out better outcomes, In India, the power is shared horizontally among various organs of government.
-Legislature, Executive and Judiciary are responsible to administer India.
+While prudential reasons stress that power-sharing will bring out better outcomes.
+In India, the power is shared horizontally among various organs of government.
+The Legislature, Executive and Judiciary are responsible for administering India.
 Reservation is applicable in India, where various sections are given benefits over others to avoid conflicts.

 3. After reading this chapter, three students drew different conclusions.
 Which of these do you agree with and why?
 Give your reasons in about 50 words.
 Thomman – Power sharing is necessary only in societies which have religious, linguistic or ethnic divisions.
 Mathayi – Power sharing is suitable only for big countries that have regional divisions.
 Ouseph – Every society needs some form of power sharing even if it is small or does not have social divisions.

 Ouseph’s conclusion is the right one.
 Every state should have some or the other form of power-sharing.
 Power-sharing ensures an optimum balance between different sections in the society.
 The chances of conflict lessen, and so does the injustice.
 Hence, power-sharing becomes the value of democracy.
 Also, power-sharing is a good way to ensure the stability of political order

 4. The Mayor of Merchtem, a town near Brussels in Belgium, has defended a ban on speaking French in the town’s schools.
 He said that the ban would help all non-Dutch speakers integrate into this Flemish town.
 Do you think that this measure is in keeping with the spirit of Belgium’s power-sharing arrangements?
 Give your reasons in about 50 words.